-This weekend is perfect to prepare this delicious crumble of pears and blackberries !
-Patricia, author of Sabores&Momentos , tells you the step by step of this recipe that will surprise you with its delicious texture and flavor.
-It is also very easy to make!
+This weekend is perfect for preparing this delicious pear and blackberry crumble !
+Patricia, author of Sabores&Momentos , tells you the step-by-step instructions for this recipe that will surprise you with its delicious texture and flavour.
+It's also very easy to make!

-How wonderful, we are fully immersed in this beautiful season that is spring!
-The light accompanies us for more hours and the afternoons lengthen, the perfect excuse to enjoy them with tables decorated with flowers and snacks that fill the house with aromas.
-And that's what I bring you today...
+How wonderful!
+We are already fully immersed in this beautiful season that is spring!
+The light accompanies us for longer hours and the evenings are longer, the perfect excuse to enjoy them with tables decorated with flowers and snacks that fill the house with aroma.
+And that is what I bring you today…

-Just this past week some friends came to my house for a snack and it was clear to me, I was going to prepare a crumble of pears and blackberries that would give flavor, color and texture and whose result in the mouth is delicious.
-Served freshly made and still warm with a scoop of ice cream, or simply alone, it is an irresistible dish!
+Just this past week some friends came over for a snack and I knew for a fact: I was going to make them a pear and blackberry crumble that would add flavour, colour and texture and would be delicious.
+Served freshly made and still warm with a scoop of ice cream, or simply on its own, it's an irresistible dish!

-You will think that it is a somewhat elaborate dish, but not at all!
-It doesn't have any complications: you chop the pears and add the blackberries, a pinch of flour, the sugar and the tablespoon of honey, season with cinnamon or vanilla and let it rest while in no time you have the oatmeal topping ready, flour and butter...
+You might think it's a rather elaborate dish, but it's not at all!
+It's not complicated at all: you chop the pears and add the blackberries, a pinch of flour, sugar and a spoonful of honey, season with cinnamon or vanilla and let it rest while in no time you have the oatmeal, flour and butter topping ready...
 And straight into the oven just before your guests arrive!

-The quantities are very easy, if you are more you add more and if you are less then you put less, hahaha it has no complication.
-In addition, today we do not have to wait for the blackberries and blueberries in the summer, but rather we find them delicious and packaged in almost all supermarkets and of very good quality, ready to eat directly or incorporated into your favorite desserts.
+The quantities are very easy, if there are more of you, add more and if there are fewer of you, add less, hahaha, it is not complicated at all.
+Also, nowadays we do not have to wait for the season of blackberries and blueberries in the summer, but we find them delicious and packaged in almost all supermarkets and of very good quality, ready to eat directly or incorporated into your favorite desserts.

-And to present it to the table, your favorite refractory mold.
-I have opted for this beautiful one from Emile Henry that goes from the oven to the table, as you already know that I like it, but you have many different alternatives in the store that you can fall in love with!
+And to present it to the table, your favourite ovenproof mould.
+I have chosen this beautiful one from Emile Henry that goes from the oven to the table, as you already know I like it, but there are many different alternatives in the shop that you might fall in love with!

-Nezumi ceramic plate from Tokyo Studio , corrugated ceramic mold from Emile Henry , Pallarès carbon steel knife, T&G wooden cutting board, Paderno scissors, Bérard honey spoon and Le Creuset ceramic ramekin .
+Nezumi ceramic plate by Tokyo Studio , wavy ceramic mould by Emile Henry , Pallarès carbon steel knife, T&G wooden cutting board, Paderno scissors, Bérard honey spoon and Le Creuset ceramic ramekin .

 Ingredients (for 6-8 people)